jwarkentin/node-monkey/doc/server.md

     `prompTxt` is self explanatory
     `options` currently accepts the option `hideInput` which will hide keyboard input from being displayed which is useful when prompting for passwords.
     `callback` should accept two arguments: `error` and `input`.
-* `done`: You must call this when you command function has finished executing.
+* `done`: You must call this when your command function has finished executing.

 ### NodeMonkey#runCmd(\<string>rawCommand, \<string>asUser)